QuattroMusic/6502-Simulator/README.md

 ## Installation

-1. Download the simulator from this repository
+1. Download the most recent version from [this repository](https://github.com/QuattroMusic/6502-Simulator/releases/latest)
-2. Download the [Vasm compiler](http://www.compilers.de/vasm.html) (`vasm6502_oldstyle.exe`) and add it to the same folder of the executable, or setup environment variables
-3. Enjoy!
+2. Enjoy!

 ## How to use

 1. Open the simulator
 2. Create a file on your pc
 3. Drag and drop the file on the simulator
-4. Open your favourite IDE and edit the file
+4. Start editing and compiling the file
-5. Enjoy!

-Note: every time you save the file, the program automatically reload it

 ### Minimal Code
 ```